Sheet Pan Bell Pepper Nachos

 For the Nachos

-- 8 cups blue corn tortilla chips
+- 10 cups blue corn tortilla chips (Note 1)

-- ½ 15 ounce can black beans drained and rinsed
+- ½ 15-ounce can black beans drained and rinsed

-- 8 ounces white cheddar shredded
+- 8 ounces white cheddar shredded (Note 2)

-- 3 scallions sliced (green and some white parts OK)
+- 3 scallions sliced (green parts)

 Instructions